mattboldt/typed.js/README.md

 			backDelay: 500, // pause before backspacing
 			loop: false, // loop on or off (true or false)
 			loopCount: false, // number of loops, false = infinite
+			attr: null, // attribute to type, null = text for everything except inputs, which default to placeholder
 			callback: function(){ } // call function after typing is done });
  	});